 - Collaboratively developing policies for permanent ways in which cultural partners can continue to operate more sustainably post-COP26

-Climate Beacons will be formed from collaborations between two to four organisations based in the same geographical area.
+Climate Beacons will be formed from collaborations between two or more organisations based in the same geographical area.

 How we will support Beacons

-Subject to successful funding, Creative Carbon Scotland will support Beacons to deliver their project activity.
+Creative Carbon Scotland will support Beacons to deliver their project activity.
 Partners, depending on their status and their own resources, may receive funding to cover artistic fees, staff time, travel and expenses, and event costs.
-We anticipate funding of approximately £40,000 being available for each Beacon and we are aiming to secure further funding during the course of the project.
+We can confirm that funding of at least £30,000 will be available for each Beacon and we are aiming to secure further funding during the course of the project.